kostandinazhupaj/SE_Project_Phase1/README.md

 ## 7. Running Tests
-● Explain how to execute tests and interpret the results, covering passing, failing, and error scenarios.

 1.Testing Suite Execution:
  Run the test suites you've developed for your finance tracker app using the testing framework or tool of your choice.
 This might entail choosing which test cases to execute in accordance with their applicability or recent code changes, or it could entail running all tests simultaneously.
 2.Automated Testing: